 Curriculum Materials Adoption

 The Curriculum Materials Adoption Committee (CMAC) has responsibility for ensuring that the selection of appropriate instructional materials for Northshore School District students is conducted in a professional manner by a deliberative body of teachers, administrators, and parent/community members.
-The committee is comprised of:
+The committee is comprised of, at minimum: